People walking by a TIFF sign during the Toronto International Film Festival.

 Ottawa International Animation Festival

-Explore Ottawa’s diverse foodie landscape for the perfect meal before or after your show.
+Explore Ottawa’s diverse culinary landscape for the perfect meal before or after your show.

 Where: Various theatres in downtown Ottawa